yichunzhao/guest-config-server/README.md

 # Spring cloud config-server

-In order to externalize the micro service configuration, the config server provides a centrol place to store all property files for all the micro services.
-Instead of hodling the property by the service itself, the service ask the config server to get back the property file.
+In order to externalize the microservice configuration, the config server provides a control place to store all property files for all the microservices.
+Instead of holding the property by the service itself, the service asks the config server to get back the property file.

-The property files are commited in a git repository, and the config server observes on its changes.
-Once it is modified, the configuration can be picked up and broadcasted to clients.
+After committing property files to a git repository, the config server will keep observing its changes.
+Once it finds a new change on the property files, and then it will inform those config clients.